 The following data includes two Phase 2 and five Phase 3 double-blind, controlled, multicenter trials.
-In these trials, patients were randomized to doses of XELJANZ 5 mg twice daily (292 patients) and 10 mg twice daily (306 patients) monotherapy, XELJANZ 5 mg twice daily (1044 patients) and 10 mg twice daily (1043 patients) in combination with DMARDs (including methotrexate) and placebo (809 patients).
-All seven protocols included provisions for patients taking placebo to receive treatment with XELJANZ at Month 3 or Month 6 either by patient response (based on uncontrolled disease activity) or by design, so that design avents events the uncombined to the uncontrolled disease activity or by design, so that adverse events cannot always be unambiguously attributed to a given treatment.
+In these trials, patients were randomized to doses of XELJANZ 5 mg twice daily (292 patients) and 10 mg twice daily (306 patients) monotherapy, XELJANZ 5 mg twice daily (1044 patients) and 10 mg twice daily (1044 patients) in combination with DMARDs (including methotrexate) and placebo (809 patients).
+All seven protocols included provisions for patients taking placebo to receive treatment with XELJANZ at Month 3 or Month 6 either by patient response (based on uncontrolled disease activity) or by design, so that adverse events cannot always be unambiguously attributed to a given treatment.
 Therefore some analyses that follow include patients who changed treatment by design or by patient response from placebo to XELJANZ in both the placebo and XELJANZ group of a given interval.
 Comparisons between placebo and XELJANZ were based on the first 3 months of exposure, and comparisons between XELJANZ 5 mg twice daily and XELJANZ 10 mg twice daily were based on the first 12 months of exposure.

-The long-term safety population includes all patients who participated in a double-blind, controlled trial (including earlier development phase studies) and then participated in a double of two long-term safety studies.
+The long-term safety population includes all patients who participated in a double-blind, controlled trial (including earlier development phase studies) and then participated in one of two long-term safety studies.
 The design of the long-term safety studies allowed for modification of XELJANZ doses according to clinical judgment.
 This limits the interpretation of the long-term safety data with respect to dose.
+The most common serious adverse reactions were serious infections [see Warnings and Precautions